Albany Medical College Virtual Anatomy Lab

 Begin with the Trapezius added to the shoulder.

-The Sternocleidomastoid divides the neck into the anterior and posterior triangles.
-The posterior triangle is bounded by the posterior border of the sternocleidomastoid muscle (anteriorly) and the anterior border of the trapezius muscle (posteriorly) and by the middle 1/3 of the clavicle inferiorly.
+The Sternocleidomastoid (or SCM) divides the neck into the anterior and posterior triangles.
+The posterior triangle is bounded by the posterior border of the sternocleidomastoid muscle (anteriorly), the anterior border of the trapezius muscle (posteriorly), and by the middle one-third of the clavicle (inferiorly).

-Insertion - mastoid process of the temporal bone (and a small part of the occipital bone).
+Insertion - mastoid process of the temporal bone the superior nuchal line of the occiput.

-Innervation - Spinal Accessory Nerve (Cranial Nerve XI).
+Innervation - (Spinal) Accessory Nerve (Cranial Nerve XI), with proprioceptive fibers from ventral rami of C2-C3.

 Action - Unilaterally causes the contralateral rotation of the face and ipsilateral neck side bending.
-When acting bilaterally they help flex the neck.
+When acting bilaterally they help flex the neck and elevate the sternum during forced inspiration.

-Remove the Sternocleidomastoid and add the Splenius Capitus – runs from the ligamentum nuchae and spinous processes of the superior thoracic vertebrae to the mastoid process and superior nuchal line. *DO NOT WORRY ABOUT THIS MUSCLE NOW.
-IT WILL BE COVERED IN NEURO I THEME.
-YOU SHOULD BE ABLE TO IDENTIFY IT AT THIS POINT BUT THAT IS ALL. *
+Remove the Sternocleidomastoid and add the Splenius Capitus, which runs from the ligamentum nuchae and spinous processes of the superior thoracic vertebrae to the mastoid process and superior nuchal line. *The splenius capitus will be covered during the Rheum block when we focus on the back muscles.*

 Add the Posterior Scalene.